Yuzhe98/Axion-NMR-simulator/README.md

-# NMR-simulator
+# Axion-NMR-simulator
-An easy simulation tool for nulcear magnetic resonance based on Python
+An easy simulation tool for axion-induced nulcear magnetic resonance based on Python